Plank, Lindgren roads roundabout work could begin as soon as 2025

 “Every project that we do is going to have some property impacts to some extent,” Cole said.
 “You won’t be able to keep everybody happy, but I think as long as we’re transparent about why we’re doing what we’re doing and why we’re choosing to build what we’re doing, hopefully, we can get enough support to keep going.
 And so far I haven’t really heard a lot of complaints.”

 The exact path a realignment would take hasn’t yet been decided, according to county documents.
-Some options – including one that would have required the demolition of North Grove Elementary School – have already been ruled out.
+Some options – including one that would have required the demolition of North Grove Elementary School – already have been ruled out.

-Joel Maurer, former engineer for the City of DeKalb, said he thinks the two project plans presented Thursday look excellent.
+Joel Maurer, former engineer for the city of DeKalb, said he thinks the two project plans presented Thursday look excellent.

 “These are very well thought-out projects,” Maurer said.
 “I was just hoping for a little wider shoulder for the rural project of the Plank Road realignment.”